-The Hero Project: A community initiative to provide meals and snacks to doctors, nurses and, support staff working in the Jewish General Hospital’s emergency room and intensive care unit.
-For $10 you can buy one frontline staffer a meal; for $1,000, you can feed an entire shift of workers.
+The Hero Project: A community initiative to provide meals and snacks to doctors, nurses and support staff working in the Jewish General Hospital’s emergency room and intensive care unit.
+For $10, you can buy one frontline staffer a meal; for $1,000, you can feed an entire shift of workers.

 Robin des Bois: This 14-year-old volunteer-run restaurant donates all profits to local charities and organizations, such as Sun Youth and Santropol Roulant, which are fighting food insecurity during the pandemic and beyond.

-Migrant Rights Network: This cross-Canada alliance is accepting donations to support to the migrants, refugees, and undocumented people who have lost work and wages during the pandemic but been left out of government emergency relief schemes.
+Migrant Rights Network: This cross-Canada alliance is accepting donations to support the migrants, refugees, and undocumented people who have lost work and wages during the pandemic but have been left out of government emergency relief schemes.
 Support the cause by making an online donation here.